Vityacv/fearservmod/README.md

 SyncObjects=1
 ```

-OpenSpy is default master server, but if you want connect to alternative server, add lines to gamecfg.txt:
+OpenSpy is default master server, but if you want connect to alternative server, add following lines to gamecfg.txt:

 ```
 [Client]